 A New Order

 By mid-February 1953, the same day the bus company had asked the city council for a fare increase, Jemison made a bold and unusual appearance before the all-white council.
-He appealed for the right of black passengers, who paid the same fare as whites, to sit down when seats were available.
+He appealed for the right of Black passengers, who paid the same fare as white passengers, to sit down when seats were available.

 One month later, with the bus company’s support, the city council unanimously approved Ordinance 222, which changed the segregated seating policy to a model already in place in some southern cities.
-Riders would fill the bus on a “first come, first served” basis, blacks from the back and whites from the front.
-Best of all for the bus company, buses with empty white sections would not have to pass up paying black riders.
+Riders would fill the bus on a “first come, first served” basis, Black riders from the back and white riders from the front.
+Best of all for the bus company, buses with empty white sections would not have to pass up paying Black riders.
 Bus drivers immediately received a directive about the new policy, but Ordinance 222 was not enforced for three months.
 The drivers refused to comply.